Kaiser-Yang/blink-cmp-git/README.md

 }
 ```

-Then, you should update the icon for the `kind_name`:
+Then, you can update the icons for the `kind_name`:

 ```lua
 kind_icons = {